hoppscotch/docs/content/en/quickstart/rest.md

 #### Storing Auth Token in Variable

-<alert type = "success">It is a recommended safe-practice to have your Auth Details in Enivronment variables rather than inputting it directly to the Authorization tab </alert>
+<alert type = "success">It is a recommended safe-practice to have your Auth Details in Environment variables rather than inputting it directly to the Authorization tab </alert>

 - Add the copied string to a new variable named 'token' in an existing or new environment.
   <img src="/guides/addingToEnv-dark.png" class="dark-img" height="300" width="400" alt=""/>
   <img src="/guides/addingToEnv-light.png" class="light-img" height="300" width="400" alt=""/>

-- Now open the Authorisation tab and select Bearer Token in the dropdown list.
+- Now open the Authorization tab and select Bearer Token in the dropdown list.

 - call the variable token.